Students Over 24

-Designed for applicants 24 years or older or students pursuing a second bachelors, the Dorothea Lynde Dix Scholars program provides unique services and support for adult women.
+Designed for applicants 24 years or older or students pursuing a second bachelor's, the Dorothea Lynde Dix Scholars program provides unique services and support for adult students.
 Dix Scholars comprise approximately 14 percent of the Simmons undergraduate student body.

 Schedule an admission appointment

 Dix Scholars may apply for degree programs through the Office of Admission at any time throughout the year.
 We suggest you begin by attending a Dix Scholar Information Session.
 You may also schedule an appointment with one of our admission counselors by calling 617-521-2051.